-Professional formation is a process that enables you to demonstrate the effective use of skills and knowledge in your professional practice that is required to achieve Qualified Teacher Learning and Skills (QTLS).
+Professional formation is a post-qualification process that enables you to demonstrate the effective use of skills and knowledge gained in your initial teacher training qualification and applied in your current professional practice that is required to achieve QTLS.

 Applicants should note that QTLS is an English status and, as such, is only formally recognised in England and may not be recognised by employers in Wales, Scotland and Northern Ireland.